bitrix24/b24restdocs/api-reference/crm/timeline/activities/todo-update/crm-activity-todo-update-deadline.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not exported to prod_" %}
+{% note alert "TO-DO _is not exported to prod_" %}

-- revisions needed for writing standards
+- edits are needed to meet writing standards
-- required parameters not specified
+- required parameters are not specified
-- examples missing
+- examples are missing
 - response in case of error is absent

 {% endnote %}